Preface

 What Theory broadly does is study the mathematical properties of computation itself — what’s computable, what’s not, how much resource a computable problem requires, how to prove an algorithm is optimal.
 These are the bedrock of CS as a discipline, providing the language and tools we use to talk about computation.
 On CSRankings, theory is further split into three subfields: Algorithms & Complexity, Cryptography, and Logic & Verification.

 Algorithms & Complexity is the most classical direction in theory.
-I remember from my algorithm-contest days that the most important thing to do before solving any problem was to look at the data scale and constraints to pick the right algorithm — that’s what got you within the time complexity the problem allowed.
+I remember from my algorithm-competition days that the most important thing to do before solving any problem was to look at the data scale and constraints to pick the right algorithm — that’s what got you within the time complexity the problem allowed.
 The spirit is the same in research, just with much more complex problems: algorithm research is about designing faster algorithms for specific problems (graph algorithms, approximation algorithms, online algorithms, randomized algorithms, etc.), and complexity is the inverse — studying the minimum resources (time, space, randomness, and so on) any problem in a given class requires, drawing a theoretical lower bound for algorithm design.
 The two lines push the upper bound down and the lower bound up, with the goal of meeting in the middle.
 For example, the lower bound for comparison-based sorting has been proven to be $\Omega(n \log n)$, and merge sort and heap sort happen to hit that bound, so sorting is essentially settled in the comparison model.
-But many harder problems — matrix multiplication, shortest paths — still have non-trivial gaps between their upper and lower bounds, and that’s exactly what the algorithm and complexity people are working on.
+But many harder problems — matrix multiplication, all-pairs shortest paths — still have non-trivial gaps between their upper and lower bounds, and that’s exactly what the algorithm and complexity people are working on.
 The famous P vs NP problem belongs to complexity, and it’s been open for over fifty years — listed by the Clay Mathematics Institute as one of the seven Millennium Prize Problems.

 Cryptography looks on the surface like an application of algorithms, but it actually has its own complete and independent theoretical framework.
 It studies how to guarantee the confidentiality, integrity, and authenticity of information in the presence of an adversary.
 The unique thing about this direction is that security definitions are always built on top of some complexity assumption — RSA’s security, for example, rests on the assumption that factoring large integers is hard.
 So cryptography and complexity are intrinsically entangled: you have to start from a hardness assumption before you can build a crypto scheme on top of it.
 Active topics in this area in recent years include post-quantum cryptography (worried that future quantum computers will break today’s mainstream crypto, so designing schemes that resist quantum attacks ahead of time), zero-knowledge proofs (letting one party prove they know some secret without revealing any additional information — the foundation of many blockchain systems), and multi-party computation, among others.

-This part may feel abstract to readers who haven’t encountered verification before, so let me use an algorithm-contest analogy.
-In contest programming and everyday software development, you typically check whether a piece of code is correct by writing a lot of test cases and running them, not by doing formal verification.
+This part may feel abstract to readers who haven’t encountered verification before, so let me use a software-development analogy to explain.
+In everyday software development, you typically check whether a piece of code is correct by writing a lot of test cases and running them, not by doing formal verification.
 Test cases are easy to understand: if I have a function $f(x) = x^2$, then input $2$ should give output $4$, input $3$ should give output $9$, and so on.
 So you just write a lot of test cases that check whether each input produces the expected output.
 The cost is much lower than formal verification, because testing only checks a finite set of specific inputs against expected outputs, rather than mathematically proving that the program meets its requirements for all possible inputs.
 But real-world problems are usually much more complex, and there will always be corner cases your test suite doesn’t cover.
 For most software, that’s not a big deal — products we use every day like Chrome contain plenty of known and unknown bugs, and the core logic of building them is fast iteration rather than perfection.
 It’s a tradeoff: users can put up with small annoyances and wait for the next update.
 But in domains like aviation, aerospace, or cryptocurrency, an unconsidered corner case can mean someone dies or someone loses a lot of money — and that’s when it’s worth paying many times the cost to do formal verification.

 Chip design follows the same logic.
 Once a chip is taped out, you can’t patch it.
 Out of the millions of chips you produce, just one corner case being triggered can mean recalling the entire batch.
 A classic example is Intel’s 1994 Pentium FDIV bug — floating-point division gave wrong answers under certain extreme inputs, and Intel ended up spending nearly half a billion dollars on the recall.
 So before tape-out, modern chips usually go through extensive formal verification to prove the design satisfies its specification under all valid inputs.